Guidance

 The Social Model of Disability describes people as being disabled by barriers in society not by their condition.
 The social model aims for 100% inclusion, but it can only be reached by knowing an individual and fine-tuning all needed adjustments.

 A neurodivergent person may have a single condition on its own or present with two or more co-occurring conditions including ADHD, ASC, Dyslexia, Dyscalculia, Dysgraphia and Dyspraxia.
-Whilst there are core elements to each neurodiverse condition, a person will present differently to their peer with the same condition.
+While there are core elements to each neurodiverse condition, a person will present differently to their peer with the same condition.

 This is particularly true with sensitivity to sensory input, for instance a person may be sensitive to light but someone else with the same condition is not.
 Additionally, where a person has a combination of conditions such as ADHD and ASC, sometimes the ADHD is more pronounced in a particular setting than ASC and vice versa.
 It is therefore only through separate conversations with neurodivergent individuals that you can then fine tune adjustments for full neuro-inclusion.